-Biden launches an effort to head off violent crime and political peril for his party
+Biden launches an effort to head off violent crime — and political peril for his party

 He said that support by some Democrats for defunding police departments will do long-lasting harm to the party.

-“If you’re law enforcement you’re going to be very cautious about doing your job when you see that the Democrats are never going to back you up,” Scott said.
+“If you’re law enforcement, you’re going to be very cautious about doing your job when you see that the Democrats are never going to back you up,” Scott said.
 “I can tell you, the mentality that the Democrats have — it’s going to help Republicans win more elections.”

 Republicans have had little luck so far this year winning races by focusing on crime.
-It was the key issue in a closely watched congressional race to replace Deb Haaland, who became Biden’s interior secretary.
+It was the key issue in a closely watched congressional race to replace Rep. Deb Haaland (D-N.M.), who became Biden’s interior secretary.
 Despite a laser focus on issues such as the rising murder rate in Albuquerque, Republican Mark Moores lost overwhelmingly.

-And in Philadelphia, incumbent District Attorney Larry Krasner won a Democratic primary against Carlos Vegas, who had been endorsed by the fraternal order of police.
+And in Philadelphia, incumbent District Attorney Larry Krasner won a Democratic primary against Carlos Vega, who had been endorsed by the local chapter of the Fraternal Order of Police.
 As a prosecutor, Krasner sliced the city’s jail population, instituted a “do not call” list for police officers who couldn’t testify because of previous bad behavior and handled 98 percent of juvenile arrests in juvenile courts.

 Scott said that voters, particularly in urban areas, will lose their allegiance to Democrats.
-“Nothing happens overnight but I think over time when they see that the crime is up, these Democrats are going to lose,” he said.
+“Nothing happens overnight, but I think over time when they see that the crime is up, these Democrats are going to lose,” he said.

 And the White House decision to focus on the issue Wednesday is a clear indication that the president’s team is concerned about the issue.